UnrefinedBrain/vue-metamorph/docs/guide/writing-codemods.md

 ## CSS

 CSS codemods are supported as of vue-metamorph v3.1.0.
-Supported syntaxes include css, sass, scss, and less.
+Supported syntaxes include css, sass, scss, less and stylus.

 Each codemod plugin will be passed an array of [PostCSS Root](https://postcss.org/api/#root) objects.
 Use the PostCSS API to make changes to the stylesheets.